 From CIO to Startup: Seizing the Opportunity to Innovate

-Brandon Brown, former CIO at Loredo and now CEO of ROAM AI, left the corporate world to build tech that’s transforming oil and gas operations.
+Brandon Brown, former CTO at Vital Energy, left the corporate world to build tech that’s transforming oil and gas operations.
 With 20+ years in enterprise IT and digital transformation, he brings a sharp perspective on how innovation happens—across startups and legacy companies alike.

 This conversation explores why AI adoption is less about tech and more about people.
 Brandon shares how trust, empathy, and purpose drive change—and why leaders must model curiosity to build cultures where innovation thrives.